Sturgis Charter Public School

 At 3:10 p.m. all students not involved in a formal after school activity are to leave the academic area of the school immediately and wait in the lobby for their rides.
 No students, except athletes returning from practices or games, are to be on school property after 4:30.
 Parents who cannot pick up a child until after 4:30 should arrange to meet her or him at a safe location such as the public library.

 In the event of inclement weather or mechanical breakdown, school may be closed.
-Sturgis will alert parents via text message to the primary cell phone number provided through SchoolBrains, and changes in school status will be announced, as well, over local radio stations WQRC, WKTK, and television channels WHDH and FOX 25.
+Sturgis will alert parents via text message to the primary cell phone number provided through SchoolBrains, and changes in school status will be announced, as well, on our website and over local radio stations WQRC, WKTK, and television channels WHDH and FOX 25.

 Term & Exam Dates Progress Report & Report Card Availability Date